This post may contain affiliate links. Please read our disclosure policy.

 • fish broth: you may replace this with vegetable broth or even use orange juice or water.

-• any oil of choice will work. you can use sunflower oil or sesame seed oil.
+• any oil of choice will work.
+You can use sunflower oil or sesame seed oil.

-• cornstarch will help thicken the sauce. you may use another thickener like arrowroot powder.
+• cornstarch will help thicken the sauce.
+You may use another thickener like arrowroot powder.

 • serving size is about 1/4 lb of shrimp or about 1/2 cup of cooked teriyaki shrimp